Why and How: Controlling the Natural Light in Nature Photography

 You are a photographer.
-You know that you must use light to take your photographs.
+You know that you must use control with the natural light when taking your photographs.

-But have you ever wondered why you should use it and how.
+Have you ever wondered “why” and “how” you should use natural light?

-In this article, I will give you some food for thought.
+In this article, I will provide you with food for thought.

-This story that I lived takes place in Dombes in June 2019.
+This story takes place in Dombes in June 2019.
 Patricia A. is a faithful participant of my nature photo workshops.
-She became a real friend.
-We often understand each other in half-words because we have shared many extraordinary moments on the ground.
+She has become one of my good friends.
+We often understand each other before finishing our own sentences.
+Together we have encountered many extraordinary moments when shooting in the field.

-It is 11:00 a.m.
-I will start a presentation on photography as is the custom during the workshops.
-Patricia left since 5 a.m.
-She should have returned around 10:30 am.
-I have no news.
-I will start my presentation for the 5 other photographers when she arrives silently in the common room.
+It was 11:00 a.m.
+I had begun my presentation on photography, as is the custom during one of my workshops.
+Patricia had been gone on the field since 5 a.m.
+She should have returned around 10:30 am, and yet, I had no news of her arrival.
+I had begun my presentation for the other five photographers when suddenly, she silently walked into the common room.

-I ask her how she is and if she had a good morning on the pond where she went to make photos with a floating blind.
+I asked her how she was doing, and if she had a good morning on the pond capturing photos with a floating blind.

-I understand immediately.
-I smile.
-I am happy for her.
-I just let her rest and take her time.
-I will give him a summary of the presentation and give him my personal notes.
-She is in a moment of grace.
-I cannot steal from him that magic moment that so few photographers have experienced.
+I understood her immediately.
+I smiled.
+I was incredibly happy for her.
+I allowed her to rest and take her time.
+I knew that later I could ask her to give a summary of the presentation with her personal notes.
+However, for a few moments, she was filled with amazement and wonder.
+I could not bring myself to steal that joy from her, that magical moment that so few photographers have experienced.

-Patricia is one of a small number of photographers who one day saw this magic light.
-They lived an extraordinary moment.
-After this experience, nothing will ever be the same again.
+Patricia is one of a small number of photographers who have seen this magical light.
+A rare few have lived an extraordinary moment.
+After this experience, nothing will ever be the same when shooting.

 I have been fortunate enough to experience this emotion many times in my career.
-It is always a highlight that I never forget.
-It's totally indescribable.
-Only people who have experienced this moment can understand.
+Each time is a highlight that I will never forget.
+The moment is totally indescribable.
+Only people who have experienced it can understand.